David L. Leal

 2013.
 Jason P. Casellas and David L. Leal.
 “Partisanship or Population?
 House and Senate Immigration Votes in the 109th and 110th Congresses.”
 Politics, Groups, and Identities, v1(1): 48-65 (Inaugural issue of new WPSA journal).

 2013.
 Taofang Huang, David L. Leal, Byung-Jae Lee, and Jill Strube.
 “Assessing the Online Legislative Resources of the American States.”
-Policy & Internet (Oxford Internet Institute, University of Oxford), v4: 72-90.
+Policy & Internet, v4: 72-90.

 2013.
 David L. Leal and Curt Nichols.
 “Military Family Attitudes towards Senior Civilian Leaders in the United States.”
 Armed Forces & Society, v39: 53-77.